 Training for Staff

-The following section must be considered when implementing a remote patient monitoring program.
-Arranging proper training and education for staff is essential to the rollout of a successful RPM program.
-Adequate training for each staff member will ensure everyone knows their role and responsibility for utilizing remote patient monitoring to achieve the success metrics outlined in Step 3 (Defining Success).
+Arranging proper training and education for staff is essential to the rollout of a successful remote patient monitoring program.
+Adequate training for each staff member will ensure everyone understands the roles and responsibilities needed to achieve the success metrics outlined in Step 3 (Defining Success).

 Technical training for staff will be needed for the following: